Characters of Final Fantasy VIII: Seifer Almasy

 Nomura had originally intended Seifer to be not only Squall's rival, but also part of the love triangle between him, Squall, and Rinoa.
 Although this concept was scrapped in the final script, Seifer remains Squall's rival, with his appearance being designed to contrast with his.
 They have equivalent but mirrored scars on their faces and their jackets are of opposing colors and lengths.
 Both wield gunblades, but Squall's gunblade is larger and requires two hands, while Seifer's gunblade is lighter and can be wielded with one hand.
+The book Converging Traditions in the Digital Moving Image: Architectures of Illusion, Images of Truth discusses that while Seifer is seen as a show-off and a troublemaker, Squall identifies with him regardless.
+IGN listed Seifer as the 91st best video game villain, stating that he makes for a great rival due to the similarities between him and Squall.

 A younger version of Seifer appears in Kingdom Hearts II as a member of the Twilight Town Disciplinary Committee alongside Fujin and Raijin.
 Seifer's counterpart in the virtual Twilight Town is a rival of Roxas, and at one point mentions that he does not wish to cooperate with destiny.
 He is voiced by Takehito Koyasu in Japanese and Will Friedle in English.
 He is also featured in Theatrhythm Final Fantasy as a sub-character representing Final Fantasy VIII.

-The book Converging Traditions in the Digital Moving Image: Architectures of Illusion, Images of Truth discusses that while Seifer is seen as a show-off and a troublemaker, Squall identifies with him regardless.
-IGN listed Seifer as the 91st best video game villain, stating that he makes for a great rival due to the similarities between him and Squall.